jrladd/dh2020/index.md

 This seminar will introduce the digital humanities as a community of practice, a growing interdisciplinary field, and a set of approaches to research and teaching.
 Students in this course will explore a wide range of arguments and techniques, spanning such topics as critical code studies, technology in the classroom, digital editions, text and network analysis, machine learning, and data visualization.
 We will mix seminar discussion with hands-on activities designed to invite students to participate in DH's expanding community and to interrogate the methods, aims, and boundaries of digital scholarship in the twenty-first century.

+Everything you'll need for the class is here on the site, but you can also [view and download a PDF version of the syllabus](syllabus.pdf).

 ## Learning Goals

 During this quarter, you will: